 The work forms part of a project funded by both the Department of Biodiversity, Conservation and Attractions (DBCA) and Murdoch University and also involves seagrass specialists hailing from WA’s Edith Cowan University.

-On the three week trip conducted recently by postDoc research fellow Dr Christophe Cleguer and his team (including MUCRU member Dr Julian Tyne), methods for using two very different types of drones were developed to rapidly survey the local dugong population – a DJI Phantom Pro quadcopter and a WingtraOne fixed wing VTOL drone.
+On the three week trip conducted recently by postDoc research fellow Dr Christophe Cleguer and his team (including MUCRU member Dr Julian Tyne), methods for using two very different types of drones were developed to rapidly survey the local dugong population – a DJI Phantom Pro quadcopter and a WingtraOne VTOL mapping drone.